camilo-aguilar/camilo-aguilar/README.md

 - 👋 Hi, I’m @camilo-aguilar
 - 👀 I’m interested in Computer Vision and Machine Learning
 - 🌱 I’m currently learning Natural Language Processing
-- 📫 How to reach me camilo.gabriel at gmail
+- 📫 How to reach me camilo.gabriel at gmail dot com

 <!---
 camilo-aguilar/camilo-aguilar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.